 Greetings, Charles Fox here.
 Thanks for your interest in the American School of Lutherie.
 For over 40 years it's been my pleasure to teach the craft of guitar making and offer my best counsel to folks seeking to enter the field.
 With so many schools to choose among today, I've included a page of advice on SELECTING A SCHOOL, which I hope you'll find useful.

 SIGN UP FOR OUR QUARTERLY NEWSLETTER AT THE BOTTOM OF THIS PAGE

 ASL is the original and longest established school for luthiers in North America.
 Since 1973 many hundreds of beginning and experienced craftspeople have passed through our doors, learning valuable skills and gaining powerful insights into this challenging work.
 We've introduced the craft to many of today's established luthiers and guided experienced builders to new levels of mastery.
 Along the way we've developed the basic learning model and teaching formats used by guitar making classes everywhere.

 CLASS FULL?
 All currently scheduled class dates are posted on this page.
 To keep our lives flexible for guitar production, travel, etc, we post class dates 3-6 months prior to each class.
-To be notified of future course dates, and received lutherie and tooling tips, please subscribe to our newsletter at the bottom of this page.
+To be notified of future course dates, and receive lutherie and tooling tips, subscribe to our newsletter at the bottom of this page.